-The vacational house on Amorgos he designed for his daughter and their husband and composer Francois-Bernard Mache.
+The vacational house on Amorgos was designed for his fellow composer Francois-Bernard Mache.
 The building complex is located on the slope of a hill, overlooking the northern coast of the Tirokomos gulf, near Lefkes.
 The nearest settlement stands 200 m higher: it is Aghia Thekla, typical of the traditional Cycladic nineteenth century architecture.

 The House in Amorgos was considered a personal challenge for the re-invention of the design process and the redefinition of the dwelling itself.
 It is an architectural event.
 Each of the four volumes is a separate room (living room, dormitory-cum-guestroom, bedroom and bathroom), laid out at the same level on a slight curve parallel to the hill.
 An exterior corridor connects the rooms, while verandas and open sitting areas are fitted in between the independent volumes.
 The composition combines elements of traditional architecture with some basic principles of the modern movement, as well as Iannis Xenakis’s personal investigations.

 With his enterprising and creative frame of mind, Xenakis achieved an absolutely personal and original piece of architecture.

 The first plan had 4 rooms, but eventually, for practical reasons, 3 rooms were built.